mpc-bioinformatics/bacterial-proteogenomic-pipeline/README.md

 in a proteogenomics analysis.
 Each module can either be called by the command line or via a Java Swing GUI.

-For an exampel walkthrough, please see the wiki page (https://github.com/mpc-bioinformatics/bacterial-proteogenomic-pipeline/wiki/Exampel-Walkthrough)
+For an example walkthrough, please see the wiki page (https://github.com/mpc-bioinformatics/bacterial-proteogenomic-pipeline/wiki/Example-Walkthrough)

 ## Download
 Download the latest released version [here](https://github.com/mpc-bioinformatics/bacterial-proteogenomic-pipeline/releases/latest)